millandas/mol-insight/README.md

 # AMARCHs3
-We decided to re impliment Archs4 in python.
+We decided to re implement Archs4 in python.